-Sciatic nerve pain spreads to the whole leg and reaches the foot.
-This is why the following exercise will help to reduce the pressure you feel in this region.
+Sciatic nerve pain can spread down the whole leg and reach your foot.
+The following exercise can help reduce the pressure you feel in this area.

 - Sit on the floor with your back straight and your legs out straight.
 There should be some space between both of your legs.